 Salt — You may wonder why I add salt 20 minutes after mixing the bread dough.
 Salt can inhibit the flour from absorbing water.
 Whole grain flour takes longer absorb moisture. than regular white flour.
 When salt and yeast compete for water, salt will win.
 Salt slows down fermentation and enzyme activity in the bread dough.
 It also, plays an important part in tightening the gluten structure in the bread dough adding needed strength to the it.
 Trim Healthy Mama Mineral Salt is a high quality salt to use.

 Fermenting Time to be on plan for THM the sourdough must fermented 7 hours at room temperature from the time you mix the dough until it is baked.
-You can ferment the dough up to 3 days in the refrigerator.
+You can also do a combination of room temp and fridge ferment.
+One hour of room temperature ferment is equal to 10 hours fridge ferment.
+You can adjust the time of room and fridge ferment by using that guideline.

 Year ago I was given a Bosch Mixer which I love.
 I have used it to make 1000’s of loaves of bread and it still works great.
 They are a wonderful investment for your kitchen and a great time-saver when kneading bread.
 Sourdough isn’t as difficult as it sounds and with experience you will soon be making incredible tasty food.
 I do keep my starter in the fridge and only get it out when I want to make something.
 I love to mix biscuit, cinnamon rolls, and pasta and store it in the fridge for 3-5 days until I have time to make them.
 The cold dough handles wonderful and you get a very nice fermentation period.